auroremusic/generative-art/README.md

 # generative-art

 Hello there!
 Here is a freshly new repo with some of my processing/p5.js code.
 Much more to come later.
+If you wish to see something in particular, please tell me.
 Enjoy!

 ## Processing